pablosalvador10/pablosalvador10/README.md

 🌟 **Highlights:**
 - Established & led an MLOps practice, deploying both real-time & batch ML solutions globally.
 - Principal author & designer of the MLOps accelerator framework at Levi's & Co Tech.
-- Co-wrote and engineered a set of Python SDK's (acting as open-source  internally), simplifying ML model integration into software for large enterprises.
+- Co-wrote and engineered a set of Python SDK's (acting as open-source internally) at Levi's & Co Tech., simplifying ML model integration into software for large enterprises.
 - Designed a state-of-the-art product classification & embedding generation system using advanced Computer Vision algorithms.

 🛠️ **Projects & Achievements:**